-Mucus is a normal, slippery and stringy fluid substance produced by many lining tissues in the body.
+The mucus is a normal, slippery, and stringy fluid substance produced by many lining tissues in the body.
 It is essential for body function and acts as a protective and moisturizing layer to keep critical organs from drying out.
 Mucus also acts as a trap for irritants like dust, smoke, or bacteria.
 It contains antibodies and bacteria-killing enzymes to help fight off infections.

 The body produces a lot of mucus -- about 1 to 1.5 liters per day.
 We don't tend to notice mucus at all unless its production is increased or the quality of mucus has changed, as may happen with different illnesses and conditions.

 What areas of the body produce mucus?

 Mucus is produced in many sites in the body by mucus glands in the lining tissues of multiple organs, including the following:

 - Gastrointestinal tract

 What is the difference between mucus and phlegm?

 Phlegm is the term that is used to refer to mucus produced by the respiratory system, particularly when excess mucus is produced and coughed up.
 During an infection, the mucus contains the viruses or bacteria responsible for the infection as well as infection-fighting cells of the body's immune system (white blood cells).

 Phlegm itself is not dangerous, but when present in large amounts, it can clog the airways.
 Phlegm is usually expelled by coughing, and this is typically accompanied by symptoms like nasal congestion, runny nose, and sore throat.

 Respiratory infections like colds, the flu, and sinusitis are common causes of increased mucus production and coughing up mucus.
 Allergic reactions are another reason that mucus production can increase.
 Even the consumption of spicy foods can spark excess mucus production in the nasal passages.